raj6134/Portfolio_Raj/README.md

 <<<<<<< HEAD
-# arasgungore.github.io
+# Deva Adbutha Raj Kumar Dagam

 My portfolio website built using HTML, CSS, and JavaScript.
-You can check it out [here](https://rajportfolio.com).
+You can check it out [here](https://rajportfolio.xyz).